 In our example, Pipa will have her data loaded into the tool at this point, and will be able to interact with the data.
 There is a drop down menu that allows her to select the item she would like to change, then after selecting it, the blue bars in the image depict slider bars and the default values will be shows by the vertical marker.
 Pipa can use the slider bars, or type in an exact number.

-The item details can be modified, but the quantities of pens needed per month can also be modified.
-All changes will have an impact on her financial and schedule data.
+The item details can be modified, and the option to modify the overall schedule and quantities through the qty needed per month was removed.
+This would have driven two additional files to show both the original need dates as well as a bill of material with needed quantities and how lead times are impacted by other items.
+This is too much complexity for this project.
+All reamining changes will have an impact on her financial and schedule data.

 Evaluate impacts of Changes